- Future Students

 Deferral application process

 - Complete the application.
-The deferral application is available June 1 to July 28 through WebAdvisor under the “Applicant” menu.
+The deferral application is available June 2, 2025 through WebAdvisor under the “Applicant” menu.
 To access WebAdvisor, you will need your central login information (sent to you via email).

-- You must submit the application form and the $90 fee by July 28.
+- You must submit the application form and the $90 fee.

 - Applications are considered on a rolling basis for students who satisfy the conditions of their offer.
 Once we have considered your application, we will communicate the decision to you by email.